 Use monitors to deploy watchlists to endpoints for continuous recording of file events using Monitors.

-- Select Monitors from the left navigation menu.
+- Select Monitors from the Integrity Monitor menu.

 - On the Monitors page, click Create a New Monitor.

-- In the Details section, enter a Name and Description for the new watchlist.
+- In the Details section on the New Monitor page, enter a Name and Description for the new watchlist.